Blizzard/d3-api-docs/README.md

 # Diablo 3 Web API

-This article documents the Diablo 3 API resources that are in the Blizzard Community Platform API. ***The Diablo 3 API resources are not publicly available***.
-This document prepares developers and fan sites for Diablo 3's release.
+This article documents the Diablo 3 API resources that are in the Blizzard Community Platform API.

 ## Overview